aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 - Disk autoscaling works on fully running services only and cannot happen during maintenance updates.
 - If you change disk space manually, you might delay an autoscaling process.
+- When using Aiven Autoscaler, don't try to control your disk space with Terraform so that you avoid potential conflicts between those two tools.

 ## Prerequisites